PatriciaDaher/Project3-Luxurybags/README.md

 ### Interactive Features
-- **Visualize Data**: Use the dropdown menus at the top of the dashboard to filter by brand and/or color
+- **Visualize Data**: Use the dropdown menue to view Sales Analysis based on options such as Sale Results, Brand, Year, Color, and Leather type.
-- **Apply Filters**: Click the "Apply Filters" button to update all visualizations based on your selections
+- **Apply Filters**: Click the "Apply Filters" button to update all visualizations based on your selections.
 - **Interactive Charts**: Hover over select chart elements to see detailed tooltips.